vitessio/website/content/en/community.md

 ### Acknowledgements

-Vitess [was born at YouTube](https://vitess.io/docs/overview/history/) in 2010, and joined the CNCF in [February 2018](https://www.cncf.io/blog/2018/02/05/cncf-host-vitess/) as an incubation project.
+Vitess [was born at YouTube](https://vitess.io/docs/overview/history/) in 2010, and joined the CNCF in [February 2018](https://www.cncf.io/blog/2018/02/05/cncf-host-vitess/).